i0brendan0/pokeyttrium/README.md

     - RNG will now be seeded like it should.
     - Pokedex entries will not show without the Pokedex.
-    - Various map edits that involve incorrectly used tiles.
     - New swarms will generate correctly.
 (Hopefully)
-    - Kadabra will not evolve while holding an everstone.
+    - Kadabra will now evolve while holding an everstone.

 Use x_MODIFY_x to find changes for future.